Generic name: aspirin (oral) [ AS-pir-in ]

-Do not take this medicine if you smell a strong vinegar odor in the Arthritis Pain bottle.
+Do not use Arthritis Pain if you smell a strong vinegar odor in the this medicine bottle.
 The medicine may no longer be effective.

 What happens if I miss a dose?

 Since Arthritis Pain is used when needed, you may not be on a dosing schedule.
 Skip any missed dose if it's almost time for your next dose.
 Do not use two doses at one time.